mfkiwl/Video_Analytics/README.md

 This project introduces a vision-based sensor that was implemented on multiple long-span bridges in NYC using live traffic camera feed.
-Methods for noise filters, camera motion compensation and target detection are introduced to optimize it for practical use and to evaluate a bridge's global and localized behavior in real-time.
+Methods for noise filters, camera motion compensation and target detection are introduced to to evaluate a bridge's global and localized behavior in real-time.
-To see an example of how the code was applied when the Verrazano-Narrows was shaking earlier this year to estimate how much it was moving just from a youtube video, check the paper in the repo!
+To see an example of how the code was applied when the Verrazano-Narrows was shaking earlier this year, and how movement was calculated just from a youtube video, check the paper in the repo!

 https://user-images.githubusercontent.com/79415699/122861697-dc4c4480-d2ed-11eb-8b71-d122e1749453.mp4